MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-cross-cloud-scaling-onprem-data.md

     ![Manage VNET integration](media/solution-deployment-guide-hybrid/image12.png)

 4. Select the VNET that you want to configure.
-Under **IP ADDRESSES ROUTED TO VNET**, enter the IP address range for the Azure VNet, the Azure Stack VNet, and the point-to-site address spaces.
+Under **IP ADDRESSES ROUTED TO VNET**, enter the IP address range for the Azure VNet, the Azure Stack Hub VNet, and the point-to-site address spaces.
 Select **Save** to validate and save these settings.

     ![IP address ranges to route](media/solution-deployment-guide-hybrid/image13.png)

 To learn more about how App Service integrates with Azure VNets, see [Integrate your app with an Azure Virtual Network](https://docs.microsoft.com/azure/app-service/web-sites-integrate-with-vnet).

-### Configure the Azure Stack virtual network
+### Configure the Azure Stack Hub virtual network

-The local network gateway in the Azure Stack virtual network needs to be configured to route traffic from the App Service point-to-site address range.
+The local network gateway in the Azure Stack Hub virtual network needs to be configured to route traffic from the App Service point-to-site address range.

-1. In Azure Stack, navigate to **Local network gateway**.
+1. In Azure Stack Hub, navigate to **Local network gateway**.
 Under **Settings**, select **Configuration**.

     ![Gateway configuration option](media/solution-deployment-guide-hybrid/image14.png)